Zuhkov/docker-containers/paperwork/README.md

 Credits
 ===

-Guacamole is an open source project and is copyright Glyptodon LLC
+Paperwork is an open source project and is copyright twostairs

 This docker image is built upon the baseimage made by phusion